jeffhuang4704/vulasset/NVSHAS-8534-block-storage-class.md

 To achieve this, we add a new criteria, "storage classname".

-Dependent on the resource creation sequence, we will handle it like below:
+Depending on the sequence of resource creation, we will manage it as follows:

 **Case 1: the PVC resource exist when workload AdmissionReview comes in**
 In this case, we will retrieve the PVC resource from the API server and proceed with the validation process.
 We will be able to make a decision at this stage.
+The resource being blocked will be the workload resource, such as a deployment.
 This is a happy case.

 **Case 2: the PVC resource does not exist when workload AdmissionReview comes in**
 In this scenario, we are unable to reach a final decision due to the unavailability of the PVC resource.
 We will record this workload information, capturing its PVC name and namespace.
 Consequently, we will return `pass` to Kubernetes as the validation outcome.
 The deployment will start, but the pod will remain in a pending state.

 Upon receiving a request for PVC resource validation, we will cross-reference it with recorded data.
 If a match is found, we will prohibit the creation of the PVC.
-This will make the workload unable to start.
+This will make the workload unable to start (keep in Pending state).

+The resource being blocked will be the PVC resource.

+In both case 1 and case 2, the affected workload will not start due to the violation.
+However, the blocked resource will differ between the two cases.

 ?? what's the behavior if the Rule does not contain namespace criteria